Atif-Shaik/AmplifMax-privacy-policy/index.md

 *3. Internet Usage*
-Amplify Music does not require or use an internet connection.
+AmplifyMax does not require or use an internet connection.
 No data is transmitted over the internet.

 *4. Third-Party Services*
-Amplify Music does not use any third-party services that collect data.
+AmplifyMax does not use any third-party services that collect data.

 *5. Permissions*
 The app only accesses your file system when you use the file chooser to select an audio file.
 This access is: